homeplaceofthefuture

 homeplaceofthefuture daily log 5338

 What a great time to be alive and what a great time to work from home!
+For those of you new to the concept let me be the first to welcome you.
 Working from home is a hot topic right now and as such, please ignore the experts out there during this work from home revival and hear me out.
 With 5338 days under my belt, let me provide 6 expert tips of working from home in the homeplaceofthefuture.
+Welcome aboard!
+You will love it.

 1. Have a dedicated workspace.
 While the temptation is strong to work in your bedroom, kitchen table, bathtub or back porch.
 I would highly recommend having a dedicated workspace where you conduct the majority of your business.
 Flexibility in moving around is totally acceptable, but trust me you’ll want a set place to answer your emails and save the world working on those all-important PowerPoint presentations.